Skip to main content

 Summary

-For more than thirty years, states across the country have faced lawsuits intended to force additional state spending in particular school districts.
+For more than 30 years, states across the country have faced lawsuits intended to force additional state spending in particular school districts.
 The 1971 Serrano case in California led to waves of lawsuits across the country after the California Supreme Court ruled that the level of financial disparity between districts was unacceptable.

 NH education funding court cases: the Claremont rulings

 The recent history of education funding in New Hampshire is a history of court cases.
 New Hampshire saw its own series of lawsuits but the current debate began after the 1993 Claremont lawsuit decided that the New Hampshire Constitution established a state duty to provide an adequate education and to guarantee funding.
-It was followed by the landmark December 1997 Claremont II ruling
+It was followed by the landmark December 1997 Claremont II ruling.

-The precise meaning of the second Claremont ruling and what it allows the legislature to do or prohibits it from doing has been at the heart of the recent debate over education funding.
+The precise meaning of the second Claremont ruling and what it allows the Legislature to do or prohibits it from doing has been at the heart of the recent debate over education funding.

 In essence, the ruling seems to require that the state define some level of education called adequate and pay for that level with state raised tax dollars.
 To the extent that it delegates responsibility, those responsibilities must still be paid for with state tax dollars not local tax dollars.